 Notice the opportunity presented in this moment to proceed, to choose how to move from this place of reflective awareness into engagement.

 When you are ready, transition out of this practice.
 Feel what it was like, and any way in which that moment of practice may have shifted your experience.
 Bring awareness to that shift, to help you see just how mindfulness practice is for you.
-Many teachers use the term “YOU-ru” as opposed to “guru,” which means you can take full ownership of the great opportunity that being alive presents: to deepen your ability to meet whatever is coming up, with more steadfastness, more stamina, more resilience, and more intentionality about how you want to be in the world.
+Many teachers use the term “YOU-ru” as opposed to “guru,” which means you can take full ownership of the great opportunity that being alive presents: to deepen your ability to meet whatever is coming up, with more steadfastness, more stamina, more resilience, and more intentionality about how you want to be during election day.

 It’s not always the case that our formal mindfulness practice carries seamlessly into daily life—especially in conversations that spark tension.
 Shalini Bahl-Milne offers a practice to help you ensure you can be mindfully present for these difficult moments.
 Read More